 Listening Session Date Licensed and practicing in CA / Type of setting Have you already provided feedback via survey or prior session?
-Possible duties beyond those Possible functions that allow for supervision by another technician (eg tech check tech) provide appropriate training is Should training requirements vary based on type of duties?
+Possible duties beyond those currently authorized.
+Possible functions that allow for supervision by another technician (eg tech check tech) Do you have sufficient time/ resources to provide oversight?
+Appropriate training? appropriate training is Should training requirements vary based on type of duties?
 Do you currently have techs working remote?
 Benefits?
 Challenges.
 3/3/2022 HMO setting - management.
-W this be better for the RPh or will it mean more work for the RPH? shared with her that they are not comfortable giving vaccines - not enough training.
+Will this be better for the RPh or will it mean more work for the RPH? no shared with her that they are not comfortable giving vaccines - not enough training.
 One reason they come to work in her organization.
-Cedar showed that tech tech is probably Online class, different quality of techs, grandfathered in, techs not fully trained or haven't been to a rigorous program is challenging for the RPh to manage.
+Cedar showed that tech tech is probably Caliber of techs are different.
+Online class, different quality of techs, grandfathered in, techs not fully trained or haven't been to a rigorous program is challenging for the RPh to manage.
 Training is crucial if we plan to expand their abilities.
 On the job training at her place of business - not every place a Tech works has this luxury to provide adequate on the job training.
 N/A

 Listening Session Date Licensed and practicing in CA / Type of setting Have you already provided feedback via survey or prior session?
 Possible duties beyond those currently authorized.
 Possible functions that allow for supervision by another technician (eg tech check tech) Do you have sufficient time/ resources to provide oversight?
 Appropriate training?
 Do you believe appropriate training is provided?
 Should training requirements vary based on type of duties?
 Do you currently have techs working remote?
 Benefits?
 Challenges.
-HMO in management 3/3/2022 Exercised remote work waiver for our PHY call center.
+HMO in 3/3/2022 management Exercised remote work waiver for our PHY call center.
 Especially helpful during surges of COVID and childcare issues with COVID.
 Using the remote waiver has helped to maintain patient care.

 Listening Session Date Licensed and practicing in CA / Type of setting Have you already provided feedback via survey or prior session?
 Possible duties beyond those currently authorized.
 Possible functions that allow for supervision by another technician (eg tech check tech) Do you have sufficient time/ resources to provide oversight?
 Appropriate training?
 Do you believe appropriate training is provided?
 Should training requirements vary based on type of duties?
 Do you currently have techs working remote?
 Benefits?
 Challenges.
-Hospital for 30 3/3/2022 years, now retired Yes, this is in addition to previously submitted comments on the survey.
+3/3/2022 Hospital for 30 years, now retired Yes, this is in addition to previously submitted comments on the survey.
 Advanced Practice - they need two years of experience.
 If work environment has supervisory position - then maybe that program or organization can train the person.
 It would be good if the schools were accredited.
 Students need more time in externships.
 N/A - in HSP setting.
 RPHs do not have remote work in her setting either.

-Listening Session Date Licensed and practicing in CA / Type of setting Have you already provided feedback via survey or prior session?
-Possible duties beyond those currently authorized.
+listening Licensed and Iteedback via Possible duties beyond those currently authorized.
 Possible functions that allow for supervision by another technician (eg tech check tech) Do you have sufficient time/ resources to provide oversight?
 Appropriate training? appropriate training is Should training requirements vary based on type of duties?
 Do you currently have techs working remote?
 Benefits?
 Challenges.

-RPH in outpatient in RPH has So many Pre-requisite

-HMO setting challenges in schools - training based
+RPH in outpatient in HMO setting RPH has challenges in supervising techs with limited time.
+No accountability.
+Trainers must be qualified.
+So many schools - standards are not improving.
+Pre-requisite training based on duties.
+3/12/2022 No comments provided 3/20/2022 No comments provided

-supervising standards are on duties.

-techs with not improving.

-3/3/2022 limited time.

-No

-accountability.

-Trainers must

-be qualified.

-2/12/2022 No comments

-3/12/2022 provided

-3/20/2022 No comments

-3/20/2022 provided